Interested in Becoming a Recreation Major?

 For a more a more detailed look at the phase curriculum, please see the Recreation Program Phase System.

-How to Apply: Recreation Program Application
+How to Apply: Recreation Program Application Process

-We are no longer accepting applications for the spring 2018 Phase I cohort.
 If you are interested in applying for the spring 2019 Phase I cohort, the priority deadline is November 1, 2018.

 In addition to its philosophy of professional study based in principles of liberal education, the Recreation Program features an innovative phased curriculum.
 "The Phase" is a four-part sequence of courses which students typically enter in the spring of their sophomore year and finish the fall of their senior year.
 Approximately 60 students enter and complete the four blocks of phases together as a community of learners.
 This arrangement has many advantages, especially: